 This ad successfully combines humor and relatable language to compel me to subscribe — additionally, it solved a "problem" (learning how to cook pasta) I didn't know I had.
-Those are three elements of what can make an amazing ad.
+Those are three elements that can make an amazing ad.

 Oftentimes, marketers assume a good ad can only be made with a big budget.
-Additionally, marketers sometimes believe ads are most effective if they're busy or loud.
+They also believe ads are most effective if they're busy or loud.

-While having all the factors above do make for an enjoyable ad experience, they shouldn't be the only things marketers focus on when designing an ad.
+While these factors do contribute to an enjoyable ad experience, ads certainly aren't limited without them.
 In fact, some of the most effective ads I've come across have none of them.

-The ad above, for example, isn't busy, moving, or flashy at all, but it's still an example of a good ad.
+The ad above, for example, isn't busy or flashy at all, yet it's still an example of a good ad.
 In this post, let's explore six components for creating a good, engaging ad.

 What makes a good ad?

-Additionally, the tips we've outlined below help elevate an ad, and can enable you to refine your ad to ensure it delights your viewers.
+The tips we've outlined below can help you elevate and refine your ads to ensure they delight your viewers and draw them in.

 Use keywords to rank on search.